GitauHarrison/notes/download_encrypted_pdf.md

 (venv)$ pip3 install flask-sqlalchemy
 ```

 Once the schema is developed, we will need to create a database by applying the necessary migrations.
-Since this is the first time we are creating our database, we will need to make only one migration.
-If we want to add more data to our database, we will need to update the schema and apply the new changes. `flask-migrate` is another useful package we can utilize to create database migrations.
+Since this is the first time we are creating our database, only one migration will be made.
+If we want to add more fields to the schema, we will be required to update the schema and apply the new changes. `flask-migrate` is another useful package we can utilize to create database migrations.

 ```python
 (venv)$ pip3 install flask-migrate